 The hardware was so pretty against both sides of the door, and I really thought it would work.
 After all, I had spray painted a couple of brass lamps and that worked out just fine.

 So it was with sadness that a few months later I realized that spray-painting brass knobs on a well-used door does not work.
-Hubby was not pleased but didn't insist I fix it right away - I think he knew my OCD would eventually surface.

 Before I admitted total defeat I had gone back and cleaned paint off the knob, so it just needed some CLR to be shiny again.
 But the handle down below?
 I wasn't going to re-spray paint it once a week to cover the chipped paint.
 So, last week I removed all of the hardware that gets wear and tear and cleaned it up.
-Some mineral spirits and a multi-purpose sanding block helped me remove all of the paint
+Some mineral spirits and a multi-purpose sanding block helped me remove all of the paint.

 Maybe when my DIY psyche is all healed up, I will tackle putting the kickplate and the lock collars back to their original brass.
 Then again, maybe not.
 I like the duo tone of the hardware.
 And removing that kickplate is a pain.
+I spiffed up the entire front entrance, cleaning off the bricks and the mat, and set my plants back outside.

 It's neat, it's clean.
 I'm gonna leave it alone now.